 Many eloquent statements have been written about why Trump should be impeached for ethical and legal reasons.
 It has been more than obvious since the 2016 elections that Trump was unfit for the office of the US Presidency and should have been stopped by the Electoral College.
-And an increasing number of US Congressional Representatives are filming video statements in favor of impeachment.
-In this post, I hope to describe the anthropological reasons for impeachment.
+In this June 2019 post, I wanted to describe the anthropological reasons for impeachment.
 From the perspective of anthropology, Trump should have been impeached much earlier.

 Anthropology on Migration & Impeachment

-One of the first reasons that anthropology would support impeaching Trump is due to his treatment of migrants and refugees.
+One of the first reasons that anthropology would support impeaching Trump was due to his treatment of migrants and refugees.
 The anthropological findings are clear that humans have been moving and migrating from the beginning of our species.
 Attempts to build walls on imaginary boundaries and foment xenophobic nationalism go against over a century of anthropological research on immigration.
-Anthropologically, we cannot allow the Trump administration to continue building concentration camps in the United States.
+Anthropologically, we were trying to prevent the Trump administration from building concentration camps in the United States.

 As of June 2019, these issues acquired even additional urgency, as more information was published regarding the inhumane conditions at the detention facilities.
-Whereas the United States was once supposed to be an example of humane treatment for migrants and refugees, it is now becoming an excuse for mistreatment that other regimes can emulate.
-Moreover, Trump has announced–via Twitter no less–plans for mass round-ups of migrants.
+Whereas the United States was once supposed to be an example of humane treatment for migrants and refugees, it became an excuse for mistreatment that other regimes have emulated.
+Moreover, Trump announced–via Twitter no less–plans for mass round-ups of migrants.
 The raids target people, rather than the companies doing the hiring.

 Impeaching Trump & Global Community